 If you have a dishwasher, you may have had or will experience a leak.
 Dealing with dishwasher leaks can be frustrating and messy, but they don’t have to be a long-term hassle.
 In most cases, dishwasher leaks can be fixed relatively easily.
 This blog discusses why a leak may occur and tips to resolve and prevent leaks.

-- Loose or broken drain hose.
-A dishwasher’s drain hose can loosen and/or degrade over time.
-When this happens, slow leaks can cause water damage to nearby flooring, walls, and even the ceiling of the level below.
+- Broken drain hose.
+A dishwasher’s drain hose can wear down and degrade over time.
+When this happens, water will leak from the hose.

 - Faulty water inlet valve.
 If the drain hose is functioning and you still notice your dishwasher leaking water underneath, the water inlet valve may be at fault.
 This valve opens and closes to allow water to flow to the dishwasher from your home supply.
 A malfunction may cause it to leak from one of its components.